10 Things People With Good Credit Always Do

 “Try to keep your credit cards open, as long as you’re not paying any annual fees to do so,” Hardeman recommends.
 If it does come with a fee, go ahead and close it, but open a free card that you can plan to have around forever, putting one or two bills on it.
 Hardeman explains that a card might “fall off” your credit report because of inactivity in seven to 10 years.

 Your old cards will also help keep your credit utilization rate low, because it ups your overall limit, assuming you’re able to keep your spending in check.

 4. They Pay Bills on Time Every Time

-"I know this sounds patronising, but pay your bills on time," Lapin says.
-"It's the best thing you can do to start becoming a star student with your financial report card."
+“I know this sounds patronizing, but pay your bills on time,” Lapin says.
+“It’s the best thing you can do to start becoming a star student with your financial report card.”
 That means any bill, including your student loan, car payment, or medical bill from your doctor.

 According to FICO, your payment history is the most important factor, accounting for 35 percent of your score.
 The agencies look at: how late you were, the size of the payment, how recently it happened, and how many delinquent marks you have.